absoluteblack/akkio_identicon/README.md

-# akkio_identicon
+# Identicons
 ## Objectives

 * Identicons should be horizontally symmetric and have two colors: background and foreground
+* Background color should be consistent, while foreground color should be random and high-contrast to the background
-* Identicons should render down as small as 16x16
+* Identicons should render down as small as 16x16 and remain distinctly legible
-* Strings and resulting identicons should have no correlation
+* Strings-as-seeds and resulting identicons should have no obvious visual correlation
 * This library should work standalone or be importable in larger projects

 ## Installation and Usage